datatrail-jhu/02_googlecloud/manuscript/05_googledrive.md

 ## Storage Limit ##

 While Google Drive is generous in terms of how much space users have on the cloud compared to similar products, the amount of storage you get is not unlimited.
 Your free account comes with 15GB of storage.
 You have to pay for the service is 15GB is not enough: $1.99 per month buys you 100GB of storage and $9.99 buys you 1TB of storage.
+Note that this 15GB is shared among all Google services such as Gmail and Drive.
+So part of this storage may be used by your email attachments.

 ## Working Offline